julianonn/NewTimeClockConverter/README.md

-# NewTimeClockConverter (v0.1)
+# NewTimeClockConverter (v1.1)

 Converts payroll documents from the format required by the Students of Georgetown, Inc's internal employee management site to the format required by Paylocity.
+Reads, writes, analyzes payroll info, and 'sniffs' for weird or buggy hours.

 ### _In development!!_